Eric Gill: Final works, 1939–1940

-Sexual abuse

-Gill's personal diaries reveal his child sex abuse of his two eldest teenage daughters during their time at Ditchling Common, incestuous relationships with his sisters, and, in 1930, sexual acts on his dog.
+Paedophilia, incest, and sexual abuse

+In his personal diaries, Gill described his sexual abuse of his adolescent daughters, an incestuous relationship with at least one of his sisters, and bestiality.
+Since these revelations became public in 1989, there have been calls for works by Gill to be removed from public buildings and art collections.
 This aspect of Gill's life was little known beyond his family and friends until the publication of the 1989 biography by Fiona MacCarthy.
 A 1966 biography by Robert Speaight mentioned none of it.

 Gill's daughter Petra Tegetmeier, who was alive at the time of the MacCarthy biography, described her father as having "endless curiosity about sex" and that "we just took it for granted", and told her friend Patrick Nuttgens she was unembarrassed.
 The children were educated at home and, according to Tegetmeier, she was then unaware of how her father's behaviour would seem to others.
-Despite the acclaim the book received, and the widespread revulsion towards aspects of Gill's sexual life that followed publication, MacCarthy received some criticism for revealing Gill's incest in his daughter's lifetime.
-Others, notably Bernard Levin, thought she had been too indulgent towards Gill.
+Despite the acclaim the book received, and the widespread revulsion towards aspects of Gill's sexual life that followed publication, MacCarthy received some criticism for revealing Gill's incest while Tegetmeier was still living.
+Others, like Bernard Levin, thought she had been too indulgent towards Gill.
 MacCarthy commented: